TashiWalde/sHoTT/src/simplicial-hott/07-discrete.rzk.md

 ## Discrete types are Segal types (original proof of RS17)

-This chapter contains the original proof that discrete types are automatically Segal types.
-We retain it since some intermediate calculations could still be of use.
+This chapter contains the original proof of RS17 that discrete types are automatically Segal types.
+We retain it since some intermediate calculations might still be of use.

 ```rzk
 #section discrete-arr-equivalences